 This report is a bit on the technical side.
 But with Google’s new emphasis on fast page speed downloads and ranking only fast-loading websites in their search results, it’s crucial to know these numbers.
 On average, to make your web visitor’s experience a good one, you want your page to load quickly in the browser.
 No one wants to wait… and wait… for a page to appear.
 Think about it… the faster the page download, the lower the bounce rate.
 Google knows this and wants to reward people who make their websites easy and fast to use.
 This report tells you the average page load time of your website.
 Ideally, it should be under 4 seconds across the board but especially on mobile.
 Higher than that, you need to make haste to fix this or your page ranking might be in jeopardy.
 Running slow?
 To find out what is going on with your website, test it here.
 Don’t worry, your web developer will understand all the results and can fix them.
 The most important report is the mobile one since people are quickly migrating all their internet business to the phone.
 Strive for 90% or above… it’s not easy but achievable.

 So there you have it… the five best Google Analytics reports in a nutshell.
-Stay tuned or sign up for our Insights feed for more info in the future.
+Stay tuned or sign up for our Insights feed in the footer for more info in the future.